 Some new advances in Push-To-Talk capabilities of 3rd party apps has changed the game.
 Now almost any smart-phone can be used for one-to-one, one-to-many and many-to-one voice communication.
 Combined with your smart-phones inherent or app-enabled ability to handle group messaging, share photos, share videos and share map-based locations, it becomes a very powerful forFirst Responders.

 ADVANTAGES OF A SMART-PHONE SOLUTION

-COST: This is probably a wash, since the average smartphone cost about as much your average P25 Radio.
-However, most people have their own personal smartphone, so they only thing required would be the necessary apps to create groups and enable PTT.
+COST: The average P25 Radio cost $2,000-$3,500.
+The average smartphone cost $600-$1,000 and most people already have their own personal smartphone, so they only thing required would be the necessary apps to create groups and enable PTT.

 INTEROPERABILITY: The initiative behind P25 radios is meant to ensure that all participants are on the same playing field.
-While most newer radios that support FRS and/or GMRS use the same frequencies and are compatible with one another, as you expand your circle of agencies or ancillary responders, you might get users who don’t have a P25 radio or an older model with only14 channels, operating only on FRS.
+While most newer radios use the same frequencies and are compatible with one another, as you expand your circle of agencies or ancillary responders, you might get users who don’t have a P25 radio or an older model with only 14 channels.
 Whether you have an Android device or iOS device, you can communicate through cellular data networks.

 ACCESSIBILITY: Again, most people already have their own smart-phone and already knows how to use it as well as how to download and run an app.
 This allows you to create groups and expand your network of responders much more quickly than if you had to have radios available.

 Without disparaging two-way radios or their manufacturers, there are probably no more major advancements in technology or functionality with these products.
 I believe we are just scratching the surface on where smart-phones and their supporting apps are capable of going.